-Your urine may be a reddish color the same day or the day following your treatment.
-This is normal and corresponds to the elimination of doxorubicine.
-Don't worry, it is not blood.
+- > Your urine may be a reddish color the same day or the day following your treatment.
+This is normal and corresponds to the elimination of doxorubicin.
+Don't worry, it is not blood. - You must avoid consuming grapefruit juice or grapefruit, Seville orange, starfruit, pomelo and pomegranate or foods containing the aforementioned fruits because of an interaction that could increase the side effects of doxorubicin.

-Pharmacist:
+Pharmacist: Phone:Phone:

-Phone:

-from h to h (Monday to Friday
+from h to h (Monday to Friday)

-Page 4 sur 4
+Page 4 of 4